VMBoehm/SAR-landslide-detection-pretraining/README.md

 # SAR-landslide-detection-pretraining
-Repository for the paper "SAR-based landslide classification pretraining leads to better segmentation"
+Repository for the paper "SAR-based landslide classification pretraining leads to better segmentation" (accepted at the workshop [AI+HADR](https://www.hadr.ai/home) @NeurIPS 2022)

 ## Installing the requirements
 To run the experiments presented in the paper make sure to install the requirements.